enowuigrek/Miejska-Ankieta/README.md

 "Miejska Ankieta" is a web application based on React, which allows the residents of the city of Częstochowa to answer loose questions that often become a topic of discussion, and sometimes even big disputes ;).
 The questions can be found in the form of stickers and leaflets in various locations in the city, and residents can answer them by scanning a QR code, and after answering the question, they will be shown a random fun fact about the city and various other topics.
 Responses to questions are anonymous and are stored in the Firebase database.

-The results are shared on Instagram.
+The results are shared on social media.

 Here are a few example questions, for the rest, you need to take a walk around Częstochowa :)